bumblefudge/bumblefudge.github.io/_posts/2019-06-29-Its-the-liability,-stupid--Airbnb,-platform-economics,-and-regulatory-bedrock.md

 comments: true
 share: true
 related: true
-description: "The US law that created Social media decades ago and AirBNB's sweet new deal from the EU have something in common: big-time immunity from consequences"
+description: "The US law that made social media a thing decades ago and AirBNB's sweet new deal from the EU have something in common: categorical immunity"
 excerpt: >
   The US law that created Social media decades ago and AirBNB's sweet new deal from the EU have something in common: big-time immunity from consequences.
 ---